framework-one/framework-one.github.io/source/documentation/4.5/using-di-one.markdown

 ---
 _This is documentation for the upcoming 4.0 release.
 For the current release, see [this documentation](/documentation/)._

 DI/1 - a.k.a Inject One - is a simple, convention-based Dependency Injection framework.

 DI/1 searches specified directories for CFCs and treats them as singletons or non-singletons (transients) based on naming conventions for the CFCs themselves, or the folders in which they are found.
 You can override the conventions by configuration if needed.

 As of release 3.5, DI/1 also looks for `.lc` and `.lucee` files, as well as `.cfc` files, to support Lucee 5's new dialect.

-### Terminology
-- **Bean**: A CFC that you want to create.
-Any file with a .cfc extension can be a bean
-- **Transient** or **non-singleton** : A bean that will freshly created each time you call `getBean()`, it could be used for only the lifespan of the request, e.g. a basket object ready to be populated with items.
-- **Singleton**: A cfc that only one exists in the system, each time you call `getBean()` you will get the SAME bean, not a new one, for example a Service that creates basket objects.
-- **Bean Factory**: A service that creates beans for you, so you don't have to use `new` or `createObject`, and populates them with any dependencies.

 * TOC
 {:toc}

 ### Terminology
-- **Bean**: A CFC that you want to create.
-Any file with a .cfc extension can be a bean
+- **Bean**: A CFC that you want to create and manage.
+Any file with a .cfc extension can be a bean.
-- **Transient** or **non-singleton** : A bean that will freshly created each time you call `getBean()`, it could be used for only the lifespan of the request, e.g. a basket object ready to be populated with items.
+- **Transient** or **non-singleton** : A bean that will be freshly created each time you call `getBean()`.
+It could be used for only the lifespan of the request, e.g., a shopping cart object ready to be populated with items.
-- **Singleton**: A cfc that only one exists in the system, each time you call `getBean()` you will get the SAME bean, not a new one, for example a Service that creates basket objects.
+- **Singleton**: A bean where only one exists in the system, so that each time you call `getBean()` you will get the **same** bean, not a new one, e.g., a service that creates shopping cart objects.
 - **Bean Factory**: A service that creates beans for you, so you don't have to use `new` or `createObject`, and populates them with any dependencies.

 # Getting Started with DI/1